Stochastic and deterministic approaches to generalised random Lotka-Volterra communities

-We study the Generalised Random Lotka-Volterra model, usually employed to describe biodiversity and ecological communities.
-We sought to study through numerical simulations the dynamics and properties of these communities for different choices of model parameters such as the strength, variance and correlation of the interaction coefficients.
+In this project we studied the well-known generalised Lotka-Volterra model, usually employed in population dynamics to describe biodiversity and ecological communities.
+Considering the interactions between species to be random in nature, we sought to study through numerical simulations the dynamics and properties of these communities for different choices of model parameters such as the strength, variance and correlation of the interaction coefficients.
 We studied the model from a deterministic and stochastic approach, and we attempted to identify and explain the differences that both approaches may present.